The Leather Cigarette Case of German Spy Josef Jakobs

 Made of a reddish-brown leather, the case shows signs of weathering, with cracks and water stains adding to its rugged charm.
 Measuring 11 cm tall by 8 cm wide and 2.5 to 3 cm deep, the sides of the case are protected by metal and stiffened to prevent the flap end of the case from collapsing.

-In my search for more information about this intriguing artifact, I stumbled upon a Facebook post by an antique collector/dealer who also owns a Zeka Wettig Geder cigarette case and quotes my blog about Josef’s cigarette case.
+In my search for more information about this intriguing artifact, I stumbled upon a Facebook post by an antique collector/dealer who also owns a Zeka Wettig Gedep cigarette case and quotes my blog about Josef’s cigarette case.
 It’s amazing how such a small, seemingly insignificant item can spark so much interest and connect people across time and space.

 Josef Jakobs was known to be a prolific smoker.
 Upon his arrival in England, having broken his ankle while jumping from a German aircraft, Josef smoked numerous cigarettes.
 Even during his time at Camp 020, where he was incarcerated after his capture, Josef requested more cigarettes as the daily ration was insufficient to satisfy his habit.